ST10478498-MinenhleDumisa/TheBloom-BeanCafePart2/README.md

 • Maintain bounce rate below 40%

-4. Current Website Analysis
+5. CURRENT WEBSITE ANALYSIS

 Currently, Bean & Bloom only has an Instagram profile with limited menu visibility and no online ordering (Harris, 2023).

-5. Proposed Website Features and Functionality
+6. PROPOSED WEBSITE FEATURES and FUNCTIONALITY

 • Homepage with high-quality images of coffee and café interiors